Old & New Istanbul

 Confirmation of booking

-Get to know both the old and new in Modern Istanbul.
-Begin with a stroll through exciting Taksim, the heart of modern Istanbul.
-Here you will see the young and hip, artists and businessmen all rubbing shoulders.
-Next stop is Beyoglu.
-It is said if you haven’t seen Beyoglu you haven’t seen the true Istanbul.
+Get to know both the old and new sides to the magical city of Istanbul.
+Begin your historical Istanbul tour with a stroll through exciting Taksim, which is in the heart of this vibrant city.
+Here you will see the young and hip, artists, and businessmen, all rubbing shoulders, and your local guide will explain the significance of this area for the locals and their culture.

 From here on this Istanbul tour you'll head to Beyoglu, a district known in Istanbul history for being the most authentic part of town.
 This area is enjoying a cultural and architectural revival thriving with fashion, art, restaurants, and night clubs.
 Zig-zag across the Istiklal Caddesi (the Grande Rue), a popular pedestrian boulevard affectionately known as Paris of the East.
 This was the final destination for passengers on the Orient Express and the architecture is reminiscent of the 1800s Europe.

 Explore the back streets and see a variety of funky cafes before stopping to enjoy a traditional Turkish coffee and have your fortune told.
 The coffee beans are double roasted and the actual coffee is brewed three times before being served.
 A local fortune teller will turn your cup over on to the saucer and tell your fortune from the remains.